 In addition, a sporting injury, such as a torn ligament, could be claimed for if another person was responsible for ensuring a player's safety at the time the player was injured, such as a referee or umpire, and the player was injured as the result of the official's negligence.

 Similarly, if an individual sprained their ankle after tripping on an unidentified hazard in a public place, such as a supermarket, they could claim against the owner or occupier of the premises.

-Is claiming compensation for a soft tissue injury worth it?
+Is it worth claiming compensation for a soft tissue injury?

-Although the recovery period of soft tissue injuries is usually short-term, UK law recognises that all unnecessary suffering deserves to be compensated.
+Although the recovery period of soft tissue injuries is relatively short, the law recognises that all unnecessary suffering deserves to be compensated.

-Your solicitor may suggest that the potential compensation award is too small to be worth the trouble of making a claim, but even fairly minor injuries can result in reasonable compensation settlements if you have incurred expenses or time off work as a result of the accident.
+However, even relatively minor injuries can result in reasonable compensation settlements, especially if you have incurred expenses or taken time off work as a result of the accident.

 Accepting an early offer